 \section{Conclusion}

-This paper presents a detailed study of the ZTF “DR2” SN~Ia lightcurve residuals with respect to the SALT2 model.
-We study the accuracy of the model, that we did not retrain, to fit our $g$-, $r$- and $i$-band dataset made of 2625 SNe~Ia.
-In particular, we investigate: (1) which phase-range should be considered for the lightcurve fit ; (2) the impact of missing the $i$-band data for 55\% of our targets for the estimation of their lightcurve parameters ; (3) if the SALT2 model equally well describes SN~Ia lightcurves regardless of their parameter or host environments.
-Such a study matters for SN cosmology since the use of the SALT2 lightcurve fitter is a core ingredient for the derivation of distances.
-Inaccuracy of the model to explain the data could then lead to biases in the derivation of cosmological parameters.
+We presented a detailed study of the ZTF DR2 SN~Ia light-curve residuals and compared them to the SALT2 model.
+We studied the accuracy of the model, which we did not retrain, to fit our $g$-, $r$-, and $i$-band dataset, which is made of 2625 SNe~Ia.
+In particular, we investigated (1) the phase range that should be considered for the light-curve fit, (2) the effect that is created by the lack of $i$-band data for 55\% of our targets in the estimation of their light-curve parameters, and (3) whether the SALT2 model describes SN~Ia light curves equally well, regardless of their parameter or host environments.
+This study is relevant for SN cosmology because the use of the SALT2 light-curve fitter is a core ingredient for the derivation of distances.
+An inaccuracy of the model that explains the data could then lead to biases in the derivation of the cosmological parameters.

-Our conclusions are the following: \begin{enumerate} \item Globally, the current implementation of SALT2 (2.4 or T21) remarkably well represents our dataset, even though our sample is much larger than that used for the model training.
-In all three optical ZTF bands, the model residuals from rest-frame phases $\phi$ between $-10$ to $+40$~d systematically deviate from zero only a tenth of the errors.
+Our conclusions are listed below. \begin{enumerate} \item Globally, the current implementation of SALT2 (2.4 or T21) represents our dataset remarkably well, even though our sample is much larger than the sample used for the model training.
+In all three optical ZTF bands, the model residuals from rest-frame phases $\phi$ between $-10$ to $+40$~d systematically deviate from zero by only a tenth of the errors.

-\item The lightcurve flux error estimations of the ZTF-Cosmo-DR2 are compatible with the observed data once including a 2.5\%, 3.5\% and 6\% SN flux scatter to account for noise introduced by the difference image pipeline.
-The amplitude of this error-floor is compatible with findings based on simulations reported in the companion paper (\drpaper{Amenouche et al.}).
+\item The light-curve flux error estimates of the ZTF SN~Ia DR2 are compatible with the observed data when a 2.5\%, 3.5\% and 6\% SN flux scatter is included to account for noise that is introduced by the difference-image pipeline.
+The amplitude of this error floor is compatible with findings based on simulations reported in the companion paper (\cite{dr2amenouche}).

-\item The SALT2 model is not able to describe the early SN~Ia lightcurve phases ($\phi<-10$~d), when it systematically over-estimate the observed flux.
+\item The SALT2 model is not able to describe the early SN~Ia light-curve phases ($\phi<-10$~d), where it systematically overestimates the observed flux.
 This is particularly true for $g$ and $r$ bands.
-This issue is most likely due to a lack of training data in that phase range and should be fixed by including datasets like ZTF in the training set.
+This issue is most likely due to a lack of training data in this phase range and should be fixed by including datasets such as the ZTF in the training set.